strategineer/personal-website/content/books/2024-06-26/index.md

 Lavinia's mother is absolutely awful, especially to Lavinia.
 But this scene of spousal violence was tough to read.

 Sure, Lavinia's mom is a gigantic cunt.
-But she also lost two of her children when they were young and that loss has affected in understandable ways.
+But she also lost two of her children when they were young and that loss has affected her in understandable ways.

 I don't think she's portrayed as a particularly sympathetic character, and yet I felt bad for her time and time again.